-This is an enterprise fund financed from user fees for water and wastewater use and the connection charges to the system.
+As defined by state statute the Utility Fund operates as a business (or an enterprise).
+Enterprise funds are financed from user fees for water and wastewater use and the connection charges to the system.
 The expenditure responsibilities of this fund include all necessary personnel, equipment, materials and contracted services necessary to maintain and improve the water and wastewater systems of the city.
 Enterprise funds are also responsible for the bonded debt and notes of the systems.